MicrosoftDocs/playfab-docs/playfab-docs/features/automation/csharp-cloudscript/index.md

 ms.localizationpriority: medium
 ---

-# PlayFab C# CloudScript using Azure Functions
+# PlayFab CloudScript using Azure Functions

-> [!IMPORTANT]
-> This feature is currently in **Private Preview**.
->
-> It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
->
-> Access to this feature is restricted to select titles.
-If you are interested in trying it, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

-C# CloudScript is a new feature that grants you event-driven compute on demand.
+PlayFab CloudScript using Azure Functions is a new feature that grants you event-driven compute on demand in the language of your choice.
 In order to do this we leverage Azure Functions and provide you with a tight integration via Visual Studio Code.

-Using Azure Funcitons to run cloud code that is bound to a PlayFab title gives you the power of C# and strongly typed code.
+Using Azure Funcitons to run code for your game in the cloud that is bound to a PlayFab title gives you
+* The power of C# and strongly typed code.
 In addition, it also gives you the ability to leverage any number of Azure features such as CosmosDB.

-### Early Access
-PlayFab C# CloudScript is still in development.
-At this point the API contracts are generally locked, and we strive to avoid breaking changes, but such changes may turn out to be necessary in order to deliver the optimal experience for customers.
-We *do not* recommend shipping a game to the public which relies on this feature until it is in Public Preview.

 ### Pricing
-Currently access to C# CloudScript is free from within PlayFab.
+Currently access to PlayFab CloudScript using Azure Functions is free from within PlayFab.
 However, in order to use this feature you **must** bring your own Azure Subscription.
 This means, that usage charges will apply to your Azure Subscription the same as if you used Azure Functions without a PlayFab integration.
 For more information about [Azure Function pricing](https://azure.microsoft.com/en-us/pricing/details/functions/) visit the Azure Site.

 ### Prerequisites
 There are a couple of steps needed to get started with PlayFab C# CloudScript.